-- All configurations in a basin with the exception of the inherent configuration correspond to finite temperature vibrational states. - Structurally, the vibrational states are temperature-induced distortions of the underlying inherent configuration.
+• All configurations in a basin - with the exception of the inherent configuration - correspond to finite temperature vibrational states.

+• Structurally, the vibrational states are temperature-induced distortions of the underlying inherent configuration.

-• The properties of the vibrational states can be calculated from the knowledge of the basin shape (that determines the vibrational frequency, ν) and the basin depth.
+• The properties of the vibrational states of a basin can be calculated from the knowledge of the basin shape (which determines the vibrational frequency, v) and the basin depth.